sweng-epfl/public/exercises/testing/test-driven-development/ReadMe.md

 # Test-Driven Development

-In this exercise, you will practice _Test-Driven Development_, TDD for short, in which tests help you write the code instead of only being a way to check code for correctness.
+In this exercise, you will first practice writing a specification.
+You will then apply _Test-Driven Development_, TDD for short, in which tests help you write the code instead of only being a way to check code for correctness.
 The idea is simple:
 - Before writing code, write tests for the simplest feature your code will have.
-- Write code to makes the tests pass
+- Write code to make the tests pass
 - Write tests for the next feature
-- Write code to makes these new tests pass
+- Write code to make these new tests pass
 - ... and so on ...

 This has multiple benefits: